 • Dealing with slugs, mosquitoes, and four-legged pests.

-The ebook contains over 35,000 words and 170 embedded photographs.
+The digital dowload contains over 35,000 words and 170 embedded photographs.
 The file size is 18 MB (PDF) and is viewable on all computers, tablets, and smart phones.

 Released April 2018.